Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 These numbers refer to the purity of the platinum, with “999” as the most pure.

-What Does Pure Platinum Look Like?
+What Does Raw Platinum Look Like?

 Do Platinum Rings Scratch?

-Platinum rings do scratch.
+Yes, platinum rings do scratch.

 How To Know if a Bracelet is Made of Platinum?

-Use the free methods I described above to see if your platinum bracelet is real or fake.
+To know whether a bracelet is mad of platinum you should use the free methods I described above to see if your platinum bracelet is real or fake.

 Doing several test at once will give you an almost definitive answer to your question.

-Take your platinum bracelet to a jeweler to have it professionally appraised if you really need to be 100% certain.
+Take your platinum bracelet to a jeweler to have it professionally appraised if you need to be 100% certain.

 How to Tell if Platinum Coin or Bar is Real or Fake?